-Whose turn is it in regards to anytime scorers?
+Whose turn is it in regard to anytime scorers?

-We told you last week that Diontae Johnson is the favorite target of Roethlisberger.
+We told you last week that Diontae Johnson is Roethlisberger‘s favorite target.
 And despite a couple of drops, Johnson secured the only Steelers offensive touchdown.
-He catches the ones that count most and he runs the best routes.
+He catches the ones that count most, and he runs the best routes.

 As always, look for wide receiver Chase Claypool to be a threat, especially on a deep ball.
 He averaged 15 yards per catch last week and nearly reached pay dirt twice.
 Juju Smith-Schuster is another anytime threat.